lambdaclass/lambdaworks_stark_platinum/docs/src/starks/builtins.md

 The logic behind the built-in is pretty straightforward.
 We split $X$ into 8 parts.
 So we will say that $X = X_{0} + X_{1} * 2^{16} + X_{2} * 2^{32} + X_{3} * 2^{48} + ... + X_{7} * 2^{112}$

-Then we require that each is in the range $ 0 < X_{i} < 2^16 $.
-The idea here is to reuse the Range Check constraint that checks if the offsets are between $0$ and $2^16$.
-If we can decompose the number in eight limbs of 16 bits, and we don't need any more limbs, it follows that the number will be less than $2^128$
+Then we require that each is in the range $0 < X_{i} < 2^{16}$.
+The idea here is to reuse the Range Check constraint that checks if the offsets are between $0$ and $2^{16}$.
+If we can decompose the number in eight limbs of 16 bits, and we don't need any more limbs, it follows that the number will be less than $2^{128}$

-The missing ingredient is how we make sure that each value $ X $ that should be constrained by the built-in is actually constrained.
+The missing ingredient is how we make sure that each value $X$ that should be constrained by the built-in is actually constrained.

 The process starts with the VM designating special memory positions for the built-in.
 You can think of this as a way of communicating the VM with the specific built-in machine by sharing memory.